Modibo Diakité: Sunderland

 On 10 June 2013, Premier League side Sunderland announced the arrival of Diakité on a free transfer.
 A starter under Paolo Di Canio, he was deemed surplus to requirements by new manager Gus Poyet, and was subsequently loaned to Fiorentina in January.

 Diakité was released from Sunderland by mutual consent on 1 September 2014.

 Fiorentina (loan)

 On 31 January 2014, Diakité joined Fiorentina on loan for the rest of the season.
-He appeared in nine matches (all starts) for the Viola before returning to Sunderland in June.

 Deportivo La Coruña

 On 3 September 2014, Diakité signed for La Liga side Deportivo de La Coruña.
 He made his debut in the competition on 20 September, starting in a 2–8 home loss against Real Madrid.

 Frosinone

 On 10 July 2015 Diakité signed with Frosinone.
 He scored his first goal with the club on 8 November 2015 in the 38th minute of a 2–2 home draw against Genoa.

 Sampdoria

 On 1 February 2016 Diakité signed with Sampdoria.